 The party who owes the burden of proof must specify the elements of the allegations.
-Therefore, the plaintiff is supposed to specify the elements of its claim, while the defendant is supposed to specify the elements of its defence.
+Therefore, the plaintiff is supposed to specify the elements of its claim, while the defendant is supposed to specify the elements of its defence such as set-offs and statutes of limitation.
 In that sense, Japanese courts request detailed substantiation, rather than mere notice pleading.
 The plaintiff must specify what relief he or she is seeking.
 Where the plaintiff is requesting the payment of money from the defendant, the amount of that request must be specified in the complaint.